Fatcatcreate/Element-IDE/README.md

-# Electron Python IDE: A Lightweight, Cross-Platform Code Editor
+# Element-IDE: A Lightweight, Cross-Platform Code Editor
 *Edit, Run, and Lint Python Code in a Modern Environment*

 ---